-I’m a Brooklyn-based digital product designer and illustrator.
-My last name is a complete sentence.
-I’m very much a morning person.
+I’m a Roosevelt Island-raised 🚠, Brooklyn-based 🍕 product designer and illustrator 👩🏻💻.
+My last name is a complete sentence ⛷.
+I’m very much a morning person 🍳.

-Eager to work in a digital medium, I left my full-time job in furniture to join Kargo as an intern, when it was a small but ambitious ad tech start-up.
+Eager to work in a digital medium, I left my job in furniture to join Kargo as an intern, when it was a small but ambitious ad tech startup.
 In the years that followed, I learned how to design a new type of user experience—trading up square feet for pixels, and floor plans for wireframes.
-After five transformative years at Kargo, I set out to evolve my side hustle into my main hustle.
+After five transformative years at Kargo, I set out to turn my side hustle into my full-time job.

 As the Head of Product (and sole designer) at Stareable, I’m responsible for everything from setting the roadmap and defining features, to user testing and UI/UX design.
 We’re a small but mighty team, on a mission to democratize storytelling by giving web series creators the tools they need to succeed.
 I’m incredibly proud that our side hustle has evolved into a real company with real products and, above all, a real community.

 In my spare time, I enjoy reading books (recent faves: Becoming by Michelle Obama and Severance by Ling Ma), eating pasta (Annie’s Mac & Cheese is my jam, but also love LaRina in Brooklyn), tidying up KonMari-style, making lists (both analog and digital), admiring architecture and interiors, and exploring my ever-changing city and all that it entails.
 My dream is to write and illustrate a children’s book series.